nschlia/ffmpegfs/README.md

 By default faststart files will be created with an empty size field so that the file can be started to be written out at once instead of encoding it as a whole before this is possible.
-That would mean it would take some time before playback can start.
+Encodeing it completely would mean it would take some time before playback can start.

-The data part is divided into chunks of about 5 seconds length, each with its own header, thus to fill in the size fields early enough.
+The data part is divided into chunks of about 1 second length, each with its own header, thus it is possible to fill in the size fields early enough.

-As a draw back not all players support the format, or play back with strange side effects.
+As a draw back not all players support the format, or play it with strange side effects.
 VLC plays the file, but updates the time display every few seconds only.
 When streamed over HTML5 video tags, sometimes there will be no total time shown, but that is OK, as long as the file plays.